Effects of a Divorce

 Parties should ensure that their divorce not only specifically addresses these matters, but also includes a provision for how these properties will be equitably divided, as appropriate.
 Additionally, remarriage has the effect of automatically re-instating these revocations.

 A divorce is treated as a final judgment of Divorce or Divorce decree affirmatively stating the dissolution of the marriage.
 Once a decree has been entered, it can be very difficult to change it without incredibly compelling evidence.
 Therefore, you’ll want to make sure that you fully understand the effect of the decree on your rights in order to ensure that you aren’t foregoing anything to which you are entitled without full disclosure.

 Additionally, determinations regarding child custody, visitation, child support, and alimony are separate issues which should be thoughtfully considered and addressed as part of any marriage dissolution where applicable.

 Contact Jason M. Barbara & Associates, P.C.

 As the foregoing discussion outlines, a division is not only an emotional separation, but a financial one as well.
 Once a divorce is entered, you will be completely separated from your spouse and their financial affairs.
 Therefore, it is essential to hire an experienced attorney to ensure that all of your potential property and other rights are being protected.

 Searching for a lawyer to represent your case?
 The attorneys at Jason M. Barbara & Associates, P.C. are dedicated to ensuring that their clients are heard.
-We understand that a divorce can be an incredibly difficult time emotionally, financially, and psychologically.
+We understand that the divorce process can be an incredibly difficult time emotionally, financially, and psychologically.